 First, employees aren’t happy with the status quo.
 Our 2021 Employee Benefits Insights Survey revealed that human resources’ current strategies don’t align with employees’ preferences.
 Although more than half of employees said they turn to their benefits guide whenever they have a question, it’s not how they want to view their benefits information.
 Instead, employees told us they prefer apps (28%) and email (23%).

 Second, benefits booklets aren’t really doing their jobs.
 It’s a resource that may be full of valuable information, but that knowledge gets lost within the sea of jargon, complicated explanations, and confusing acronyms.
 One survey found that only 32% of people could correctly define insurance terms like “out-of-pocket,” “deductible,” and “copay,” while 38% knew all three terms.
-Navigating healthcare is complicated enough, but if employees don’t understand their employee benefits, then how can we expect them to make smarter healthcare decisions?
+Navigating healthcare is complicated enough, but if employees don’t understand their benefits, then how can we expect them to make smarter healthcare decisions?

 Simply creating a digital version of your benefits booklet isn’t enough.
-Sure, they might be easier to save on your employees’ desktops and therefore slightly likely to be tossed in the trash.
+Sure, they might be easier to save on your employees’ desktops and therefore slightly less likely to be tossed in the trash.
 Even PDF booklets, though, fall short in one key area: they can’t help employees in the exact moment they need to make healthcare decisions.

 In the worst-case scenario, employees don’t even come to you with questions.
 Instead, they’ll delay necessary care because they’re unsure about coverage, and avoid taking prescriptions because of worry over cost.
-In our recent report, 40% said they avoided care in the last year because they don’t know what is covered.
+In our 2021 report, 40% said they avoided care in the last year because they don’t know what is covered.
 Twenty-nine percent had avoided taking medication as prescribed because of cost.
 Though older employees were more worried about costs, they were less likely to delay care.
 Lack of benefits understanding continues to fuel fear — forcing employees to make hurried and high-cost healthcare decisions that leave them unhappy.